School of Forensic and Applied Sciences

 Subject Areas: Biosciences, Forensic Science, Geography and Environment

-I am an ecologist interested in the role of insects and birds in natural and anthropogenic environments.
-My experience of working in the UK, Lesotho, Mexico and the United Arab Emirates give my work an international approach, and I have collaborated with researchers from other organisations and disciplines in topics such as stable isotope analysis, geochemistry, GIS and modelling.
+I am an applied ecologist interested in the role of insects and birds in natural and anthropogenic environments.
+My experience of working in the UK, Lesotho, Mexico and the United Arab Emirates gives my work an international approach, and I have collaborated with researchers from other organisations and disciplines in topics such as stable isotope analysis, geochemistry, GIS and modelling.
 Specific interests include:

-My research has been published in the Journal of Applied Ecology, Annals of the Entomological Society of America, Bulletin of Entomological Research, Ibis, Journal of Stored Product Research, Entomologia Experimentalis et Applicata and the Journal of Arid Environments, and I have been invited to undertake peer-review for the Journal of Insect Science, Ibis, the Italian Journal of Zoology and the Journal of Arid Environments, as well as Oxford University Press for an applied ecology book and Blackwell Wiley Publishing for a postgraduate biosciences careers book .I have written book reviews for the Learning and Teaching Support Network in Biosciences and Antenna.
+My research has been published in the Journal of Applied Ecology, Annals of the Entomological Society of America, Bulletin of Entomological Research, Ethnobiology letters, Ibis, Journal of Stored Product Research, Entomologia Experimentalis et Applicata and the Journal of Arid Environments, and I have been invited to undertake peer-review for the Journal of Insect Science, Ibis, the Italian Journal of Zoology and the Journal of Arid Environments, as well as Oxford University Press for an applied ecology book and Blackwell Wiley Publishing for a postgraduate biosciences careers book .I have written book reviews for the Learning and Teaching Support Network in Biosciences and Antenna.